 To limit inappropriate or unnecessary access to Part D drugs, an early refill edit will trigger a hard reject for a transition eligible drug during an enrollee's transition period.
-The Plans RTS logic considers both mail and retail paid claims for the same drug, dispensed in the previous {enter days} days to calculate an on-hand days' supply.
-The pharmacy may resubmit a claim with overrides for RTS at point-of-sale but limits the override use for each of the following reasons within 180 days:
+The Plans RTS logic considers days to calculate an on-hand days' supply.
+The pharmacy may resubmit a claim with overrides for RTS at POS but limits the override use for each of the following reasons within 180 days:

+o Therapy change: Pharmacy POS override enabled.

+Note:

-- o Therapy change: Pharmacy POS override enabled. - o Lost or spilled medication: HAP authorization required. - o Vacation supply: HAP authorization required.
+- o Lost or spilled medication: HAP authorization required - o Vacation supply: HAP authorization required.

-The Plan's RTS allowance requires that an enrollee has consumed 70% of their drug on-hand of an ophthalmic agent as well as at least 75% of any other medication.
-The consumption requirement for enrollees in an LTC facility is 75%.
+The Plan's RTS allowance requires that an enrollee has consumed 70% of their drug onhand of an ophthalmic agent as well as at least 75% of any other medication.
+The consumption requirement for enrollees in an LTC facility is 75%